pktharindu/laravel-api-boilerplate/README.md

 Copyright © 2021 P. K. Tharindu.

-Licensed under the MIT license, see [LICENSE](LICENSE.md) for details..
+Licensed under the MIT license, see [LICENSE](LICENSE.md) for details.